MikeHopley/ftl-ships-strategy/index.md

 ## Kestrel A

-The starting weapons can handle two-shield enemies, so get shields-3, shields-4, then look for a weapon.
+The starting weapons can handle two-shield enemies, and you have nothing to sell, so typically rush shields and then look for a weapon.
+However, you also have a 2-point weapons buffer for the Artemis, which gives a degree of safety.
+Occasionally it may be better to save scrap for an early store, especially if early jumps drop vendor trash.

 Conserve missiles, but do use the Artemis against threatening weapons.
 Keep the Artemis unless you need the slot or absolutely need the scrap.
 If you find no weapons but do get crew, consider buying a teleporter: the Artemis provides good boarding support.